-Festivals in Arunachal Pradesh are one of the main attractions for the tourists as it has many unique tribal festivals that are mostly dedicated to harvesting and Gods who are considered as elements of nature.
-It is very surprising to see the dedication tribal people have for their beliefs and traditions.
-The colorful costumes, the rituals, everything is enough to blow your mind.
+Festivals in Arunachal Pradesh are one of the main attractions for tourists as it has many unique tribal festivals that are mostly dedicated to harvesting and Gods that are considered as elements of nature.
+It is very surprising to see the dedication tribal people have to their beliefs and traditions.
+The colourful costumes, the rituals, everything is enough to blow your mind.

 Let’s explore some of the festivals in Arunachal Pradesh

 The Siang river festival is also called the Yonago river festival.
 It is celebrated in the month of February and is mainly celebrated to promote harmony and eco-tourism of Arunachal Pradesh.
 In this festival many cultural activities like elephant race, traditional boat race, and adventurous activities like river rafting and paragliding take place.
 You can also taste the traditional delicious food in the food festival and have a glimpse of Arunachali culture in their folk dance and cultural shows.
 It is said that before Siang, this festival was celebrated as Brahmaputra Darshan till 2005.
 The Siang river festival is celebrated with a lot of joy and you must visit at least once to experience some amusing things.